jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

 (4) Without limiting the generality of subsection (2), the Director may detain any ship to which section 232 applies if the owner of that ship has not provided a contract of insurance or other financial security in accordance with the provisions of that section.
 (5) Nothing in this section shall permit the Director to detain a foreign ship where that detention would constitute a breach of any marine protection convention.
 (6) Subject to subsections (7) and (8), any detention or seizure under subsection (1) shall be maintained for only such time as the grounds under subsection (2) which gave rise to the detention or seizure continue.
-(7) If ships, marine protection products, or parts thereof are required for the purpose of evidence in any prosecution under a provision in this Act or the Resource Management Act 1991, those ships, products, or parts thereof may be retained by the Director for such period as the Director considers necessary for that purpose.
+(7) If ships, marine protection products, or parts thereof are required for the purpose of evidence in any prosecution under a provision in this Act, the Resource Management Act 1991, or the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012, those ships, products, or parts thereof may be retained by the Director for such period as the Director considers necessary for that purpose.
 (8) Any detention under subsection (4) shall be maintained until the Director is satisfied that either— (a) the owner of the ship has complied with the obligation under section 232 to provide a contract of insurance or financial security; or
   (b) such obligation to provide a contract of insurance or financial security is no longer appropriate as it has been determined that there is no liability to pay the amounts in respect of which the security was sought or all such amounts have been paid.